Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ```
 user:
-  enabled: false # indicates whether to run Arkouda as a specified user
+  enabled: # indicates whether to run Arkouda as a specified user, defaults to false
   name: # name of user running arkouda and CN for corresponding secret for rolebindings
   uid: # uid of user running Arkouda
 ```